vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 24. Tattva-traya-Culaka (by do. )

-25. Tattva-Nirupaņa (by Vādikešari Saumya- jāmātr-Muni)
+25. Tattva-Nirupaņa (by Vādikeśari Saumya- jāmātr-Muni)

 Appillar, vide Pazha-nadai Vilakkam 'by Aņņā Appangār172